Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 ```

 Run the following to check if LibVMI is properly configured with the VM.<br>
-As an output you will get the PID's of the processes runing in your VM.
+As an output you will get the PID's of the processes running in your VM.

 ***Note- Make sure your VM is running and logged in to desktop.***